prograhamer/prograhamer.github.io/content/2024-09-14-htb-ptrace-nopeeking.md

 ## Introduction

+This genre of challenge involves reverse engineering an executable to find a flag.
+The flag is typically user input that triggers some success condition.
+This input could be provided to a remote connection or, in the case of this exercise, no remote connection is required, meaning that the flag must be encoded in the executable itself somehow.

+I tend to start with an open mind, more considering what the program does than what might constitute its flag.

 The zip archive downloaded from Hack The Box for this challenge contains a single file: a Linux x86_64 executable named `nopeeking`.
 The executable is stripped, so no hints from symbol names.

 On startup, the program calls `mmap` to set up some shared memory for IPC, and then calls `fork` to create a child process.